YourTechAngels/hwn_synth_data_generator/README.md

 ### Description
 The aim of this project is to facilitate fake data generation for HelpWhoNeeds project.

-###Prerequisite
+### Prerequisite
 SQLite DB with the project schema should be created.
-By default script root db file 'db.sqlite3' will be used
+By default file 'db.sqlite3' in this project root folder will be used

 ### Usage
 1. Create venv